 Do you need to share your site’s login credentials to help fix a problem but feel worried about security?
 Sharing private information via email can raise concerns for some.
 If you’d like to have more assurance, you can use a temporary link so that your password will only be accessible for a short period of time.

-In this article, we’ll show you how to securely and privately share your site’s login credentials with our support team.
+This tutorial will show you how to securely and privately share your site’s login credentials with our support team.

 Why Support Might Need Site Logins